-Social research and engagement on OAE need to provide unbiased information, but they are about far more than that.
-Instead, what is needed are open conversations where not only the "facts" are relevant but so too are the social logics, values, and governing conditions relevant to OAE.
-Importantly, such conversations with publics on OAE need to involve an "opening up" (Stirling, 2008) of research to the many possible formulations that this class of technologies might take so that social priorities can be embedded in the formulations of OAE that follow.
-This opening-up principle is intrinsic to "responsible research and innovation", or RRI, which emphasizes the incorporation of societal values, needs, and expectations in research on emerging technologies like OAE (Burget et al., 2017).
-Scholars have highlighted several dimensions to guide RRI approaches including "anticipation", "inclusivity", "reflexivity", and "responsiveness" (Owen et al., 2013).
-By this, we mean research on OAE must anticipate the potential, unforeseen consequences of OAE; it must be inclusive in how it assesses potential risks, benefits, and potential alternatives; it must be reflexively aware of the limits of understanding and that certain framings of research are not universally held, and it must be responsive to the views of social groups and the concerns that they raise, as well as to changing circumstances.
-In summary, to ensure that OAE research is ethical (is attentive to societal priorities) and successful (does not prematurely engender widespread social rejection), it will be critical to understand in what ways and how OAE might be perceived as risky or controversial and under what conditions it might be regarded by relevant social groups as most worthy of exploration.
+Social research and engagement on OAE needs to provide unbiased information on OAE, but is about far more than that.
+Instead, what is needed are open conversations where not only the 'facts' are relevant, but so too are the social logics, values, and governing conditions relevant to OAE.
+Importantly, such conversations with publics on OAE need to involve an "opening up" (Stirling 2008) of research to the many possible formulations that this class of technologies might take, so that social priorities can be embedded in whatever formulations OAE might take.
+This opening up principle is intrinsic to "responsible research and innovation", or RRI, which emphasizes the incorporation of societal values, needs, and expectations in research on emerging technologies like OAE (Burget, Bardone, and Pedaste 2017).
+Scholars have highlighted several dimensions to guide RRI approaches including 'anticipation', 'inclusivity', 'reflexivity' and 'responsiveness' (Owen et al. 2013).
+By this, we mean research on OAE must anticipate the potential, unforeseen consequences of OAE; it must be inclusive in how it assesses potential risks, benefits, and potential alternatives; it must be reflexively aware of the limits of understanding and that certain framings of research are not universally held; and it must be responsive to the views of social groups and the concerns that they raise, as well as to changing circumstances.
+In summary, to ensure that OAE research is ethical (is attentive to societal priorities) and successful (does not prematurely engender widespread social rejection), it will be critical to understand in what ways and how OAE might be perceived as risky or controversial, and under what conditions it might be regarded by relevant social groups as most worthy of exploration.

-Three primary goals toward these ends include the following:
+Three primary goals toward these ends follow:

-- 1. We briefly characterize (Sect.
-2) what is known to date about public perceptions of OAE and what is also known or tends to be true about perceptions of new technologies in general.
-This is meant as both a starting framework for future research on OAE and as a summation useful to scientists and engineers so that a priori assumptions about how people will think about OAE are grounded in this body of research.
+1. We briefly characterize [section 2] what is known to date about public perceptions of OAE, and what is also known or tends to be true about perceptions of new technologies in general.
+This is meant as both a starting framework for future research on OAE and as a summation useful to scientists and engineers so that a priori assumptions about how people should think about OAE are grounded in this body of research.
 This existing knowledge will also help scientists understand their social audience and engage with publics when projects are in their early stages.
-The focus in this section, in particular, is to spell out those factors known to influence public perception knowledge that is key to communication and to social research that need follow. - 2.
-Our next goal (Sect.
-3) aims to spell out several primary research methods that might be employed when conducting public engagement research linked to OAE projects at different stages and scales (e.g., early stage and highly local versus a regional or national mandate to expand OAE as a primary carbon dioxide removing technology).
-This includes specific approaches most widely used in the social assessment of new technologies, and it includes key principles for conducting ongoing and iterative community engagement, guidance on mapping and working with representative communities, developing baseline understandings of potentially affected communities, and ultimately, involving these groups in decision-making on OAE. - Our third and final goal is to address how knowledge gained from social research on OAE might be integrated into scientific, siting, and communications work on OAE - including steps that might ensure continued and quality public engagement.
+The focus in this section, in particular, aims to spell out those factors known to influence public perception - knowledge key to communication and to social research that need follow.

+2. Our next goal [section 3] aims to spell out the primary research methods that might be employed when conducting public engagement research linked to OAE projects at different stages and scales (e.g., early stage and highly local versus a regional or national mandate to expand OAE as a primary carbon dioxide removing technology).
+This includes specific approaches most widely used in the social assessment of new technologies, and it includes key principles for conducting ongoing and iterative community engagement, guidance on mapping and working with representative communities, developing baseline understandings of potentially affected communities, and ultimately, involving these groups in decision-making on OAE.

+3. Our third and final goal is to address how knowledge gained from social research on OAE might be integrated into scientific, siting, and communications work on OAE - including steps that might ensure continued and quality public engagement.